Voice tech is building strong bonds between people and companies. But it is not an easy task.

 Reward the user's achievements.
 They will be proud of it.

 Give the user a motive to come back.

-We believe that developing an excellent voice user experience and, of course, by delivering outstanding content that resonates to your audience, any company can reach opportunities to engage with people in a much more in-depth level.
-If you're going to talk more about how to use voice interactions to reach out to your customers, let's talk about that.
+We believe that developing an excellent voice user experience and, of course, meaningful interactions and value to your audience, any company can reach opportunities to engage with people in a much more in-depth level.
+That is what makes people connect to your brand.